realA10001986/Dash-Gauges/DIY/README.md

 The Control Board has a Time Travel button (marked "TT").
 If you want to connect an external Time Travel button, connect it to the "TT" and "3V3" pins of the "Time Travel" connector.

-### Adapting the firmware to your gauges

-The MCP4728 can deliver up to 5V.
-Since your gauges probably will not cover exactly this voltage spread, the firmware can be adapted to limit the maximum voltage put out.
-This is done in dg_main.c, and there are some examples listed there.
-You can, of course, contact me if you need assistance with the firmware. *In fact, I would like to know about your hardware and include your specific type to the list, so that you don't have to patch stuff on firmware updates.*

 ### Connecting a TCD to the Dash Gauges by wire

 If you want to connect a TCD to the Dash Gauges by wire (such as mentioned [here](https://github.com/realA10001986/Dash-Gauges/tree/main#connecting-a-tcd-by-wire)), wire as follows: